SAP-samples/teched2025-XP267/exercises/ex4/README.md

 ---

-## 4.4 – Close the Alert in SAP Cloud ALM
+## Exercise 4.4 – Close the Alert in SAP Cloud ALM

 1. Return to **SAP Cloud ALM – Health Monitoring** and open the **Alerts** → **Alert details** page.